meechanism/chatapp/README.md

 # Get started

 1. Clone the repositorty
-2. Install dependencies
+2. Install dependencies for both client and server.
+You may want to open different tabs for each:

+    Client/Web app :
     ```sh
+    $ cd client
     $ npm i
     ```

+    Server:
+    ```sh
+    $ cd server
+    $ npm i
+    ```
 3. Run and client and server separately.
-You may want to open to different terminal tabs for this:
+You can use the tabs from the previous step:

+    In the `/client` directory:
     ```sh
-    # for the client (web app)
-    $ cd client
     $ npm start
     ```

+    In the `/server` directory:
     ```sh
-    # for the server (server + socket io)
-    $ cd server
     $ npm start
     ```
 4. For a two person chat, open two tabs in your browser at `http://localhost:3000/` and join the same channel name with different user names.